 Bauer has always been a reliable brand.
 In fact, they specialize in creating equipment for professional hockey players and goalies, so it’s no wonder these ice skates are on the list.

-The Supreme 2S Pro has several different features that provide performance and comfort-enhancing benefits that will improve your recreational experience on ice, or while playing hockey.
+The Supreme 2S Pro has several features that provide performance and comfort-enhancing benefits that will improve your recreational experience on ice, or while playing hockey.

 That being said, the Supreme 2S Pro is not the most affordable ice skates out there, in fact, at a chilling $600, they’re certainly the most expensive ice skates on this list.